neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/yolov5_sparse_transfer_learning.md

    ***Notes About Transfer Learning***

+   - Check your CPU hardware support for quantized networks (VNNI instruction set) using the DeepSparse API:
+     ```python
+     from deepsparse.cpu import cpu_vnni_compatible
+     print(f"VNNI available: {cpu_vnni_compatible()}")
+     ```
+   - If your hardware does not support quantized networks for inference speedup or complete recovery is very important, then Neural Magic recommends using the  `pruned` recipe.
+The recipe to use depends on how long you are willing to train and how vital full recovery is.
+Consult the table above for this comparison.
+   - If your hardware does support quantized networks, we recommend using the `pruned quantized` recipe.
+The recipe to use depends on how long you are willing to train and how crucial full recovery is.
+Consult the table for this comparison.
    - When running quantized models, the memory footprint for training will significantly increase (roughly 3x).
 It is recommended to train at a high batch size at first.
 This will fail with an out-of-memory exception once quantization starts.
 Once this happens, use the `last.pt` weights from that run to resume training with a lower batch size.

    ***VOC Results***